Teacher of the Year Award

 The Teacher of the Year Award is the county's most prestigious award for teachers.
 Each of the state’s 24 school systems selects a Teacher of the Year who serves as a teacher ambassador.
 One of these local winners is named the Maryland Teacher of the Year and goes on to compete for the title of National Teacher of the Year.

-The FCPS Communication Services Department coordinates the nomination and selection process before forwarding materials to the Maryland State Department of Education.
+The FCPS Public Affairs Department coordinates the nomination and selection process before forwarding materials to the Maryland State Department of Education.
 A call for nominations will be made in January.

 Round 2: Quarterfinalist Phone Interviews, Early March

 Selection: A different panel conducts short phone interviews with each quarterfinalist.
 They select 10-15 semifinalists.